-- Did the oralist provide a structured map outlining the oral pleadings?
+- Did the oralist provide a structured road map outlining the oral pleadings?

-- Did the oralist demonstrate a strong understanding of the facts presented in the case and subsequently utilize them to advance their argument?
+- Did the oralist demonstrate a strong understanding of the facts presented in the case and subsequently utilise them to advance their argument?

-- Did the oralist compose intellectual responses to the judges’ inquires?
+- Did the oralist compose succinct, coherent and direct responses to the judges’ questions?

 - Did the oralist properly cite sources and legal authorities?